nehemiaobati/appbackup/README.md

 *   **Database (MySQL/MariaDB)**: Critical for persistence and state management, storing configurations, encrypted API keys, and comprehensive logs of orders, AI interactions, and runtime statuses.
 *   **AI Integration**: Manages communication with the Gemini AI model, including prompt construction, API requests, and parsing AI responses.
 *   **Logging**: Utilizes Monolog for structured logging of all bot activities, including trades, AI interactions, and state changes, to both standard output and the database.
+*   **Logging**: Utilizes Monolog for structured logging of all bot activities, including trades, AI interactions, and state changes, to both standard output and the database.
+*   **Router (router.php)**: The central routing mechanism, now with a streamlined, array-based definition for API routes and centralized error handling, directing requests to appropriate controller methods.

 ## Core Bot Logic (State-Driven Lifecycle)